 Brazil had all of the characteristics that Africans say lead to wealth.
 Brazil was the largest recipient of slaves in The Atlantic Slave Trade, and they had a massive landmass with enormous natural resources ranging from wood to minerals.
 Around 55% of Brazilians today can trace their ancestry back to the African slave trade.

 Slavery as an institution in Brazil was unrivaled in all of the Americas.
 The sheer number of African slaves brought to Brazil and moved around South America greatly influenced the entirety of the Americas. – Wikipedia

 However, has all of the conditions — both slavery and natural resources made Brazil wealthy?
 No, Brazil is roughly 1/3 as wealthy as European based countries.
-If slavery and natural resources made a country prosperous, then Brazil would have become one of the wealthiest countries in the world.
+If slavery and natural resources made a country prosperous, Brazil would have become one of the world’s wealthiest countries.